CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 powerful functionality, merchants have extensive control and flexibility in managing their cryptocurrency wallets to cater to their specific business needs.

+**Note:** When sending funds to an address, make sure that the address you are sending to matches the token/coin that you credit to the address.
+Otherwise, this may lead to the funds being stuck in the network or even lost.

+---

+## Permanent vs. Temporary Addresses

 Addresses created via CoinPayments API are used as commercial addresses for commercial funds, e.g. gambler casino accounts.
 Hence, merchants require flexibility when accumulating and sweeping funds from such commercial addresses.